Hit Them With Your Best Shot: How Much to Offer on a Short Sale

 Once your agent shows you a CMA, it’s time to go see the short sale in person.
 This is the opportunity to get a close look at the home and check out what condition it’s in.

-Your agent should be taking copious notes during this walkthrough to glean as much as possible.
-Ideally, this tour will reveal any necessary major repairs, like replacing the HVAC or roof, before the official inspection occurs, so you can factor these impending expenses into the offer price.
+Your agent should take copious notes during this walkthrough to glean as much as possible.
+Ideally, this tour will reveal any necessary major repairs, like replacing the HVAC or roof, before the official inspection occurs so you can factor these impending expenses into the offer price.

 Fine-tuning your best offer

 Whether a short sale home is significantly below market value or it just so happens to be an amazing home in a prime location, you want to make sure to get a good — even great — deal on it.
-So while you want to set a reasonable price that both the seller and the bank will accept, it should also be to your advantage, since you’re going to have to put up with a more drawn out transaction.
+So while you want to set a reasonable price that both the seller and the bank will accept, it should also be to your advantage since you’ll be putting up with a more drawn-out transaction.

 You can convey these results in the proposal to the bank to support the offer price.
 “We’re supplying that justification because the bank isn’t coming out and looking at the home itself.
 It’s relying on the listing agent, and if the listing agent didn’t do a thorough evaluation of what would need to be done, it’s not necessarily a reasonable number for a buyer,” says Snyder.